 In the 21st century economy, students in mathematics may be studying cryptography and coding theory, cellular automata for modeling in the life sciences, graphs and networks with applications to computing, or the mathematics of finance, to name only a few of the possible applications.
 In traditional areas such as teaching, there is projected to be a great demand for secondary teachers of Mathematics in the United States over the next decade.

-This is the traditional degree program which offers training suitable for students planning to work in mathematics and computation for industry or government, or to continue their studies in graduate school.
+The traditional degree program offers training suitable for students planning to work in industry or to continue their studies in graduate school.

 Minor in Mathematics

 The department offers a minor in mathematics.
 The requirements can be found here in the catalog.